Revised 2024-12-05

 .

 The default privacy settings of Librewolf are a bit hardcore: that’s half the appeal.
+It wipes all cookies on shutdown by default, i change that.
 Worth relaxing restrictions on canvas and webgl or a lot of sites break.

 The other half of the appeal is that it doesn’t ship with all the ads and ai and telemetry Mozilla sneaks into Firefox.